huggingface/blog/diffusion-models-event.md

 	src="https://runwayml-stable-diffusion-v1-5.hf.space"
 	frameborder="0"
 	width="850"
-	height="450"
+	height="700"
 ></iframe>

-To go with this release, we are organising a live community event on November 30th to which you are invited!
+To go with this release, we are organising a **live community event on November 30th** to which you are invited!
 The program includes exciting talks from the creators of Stable Diffusion, researchers at Stability AI and Meta, and more!

 To register, please fill out [this form](http://eepurl.com/icSzXv).
 More details on the talks are provided below.